MourerAlex/SMDA/README.md

 ## Short Description:

 ### Objectives of variable importance
 Computing variable importance aims at two goals: i) find the contribution of each input variable to the prediction, and ii) measure the dependency between the input variables and the output one.
-Most of the importance measure in Random Forests (RF), such as MDA [1], focus on objective i) while this method aims to solve objective ii).
+Most of the importance measure in Random Forests (RF) such as the MDA [2], focus on objective i) while this method aims to solve objective ii).

 ### Algorithm
 The algorithm works in several steps:
-* The input variables are clustered according to their correlation (between them) with a clustering of variables [2].
+* The input variables are clustered according to their correlation (between them) with a clustering of variables [3].
-* The number of cluster is choosen in a supervised manner (more details in [2]).
+* The number of cluster is choosen in a supervised manner (more details in [3]).
 * Each cluster is resumed by a synthetic variable: the first principal component of the variables of the cluster.
 * A RF is fit on these synthetic variable.
 * The MDA of each synthetic variable is computed.